Discover Homestay in Hampstead

 The area is primarily residential but also has its share of parkland with Hampstead Heath.

-Whether you are moving to London to live or just planning a short trip, read on to find out more about Hampstead (including the types of homes available, safety and transport links).
+Whether you are moving to London to live or just planning a short trip, read on to find out more about homestays in Hampstead (including the types of homes available, area safety and transport links).

 Hampstead has an NW3 postcode.
 To the north east of the neighbourhood is Hampstead Heath, the parkland which separates the area from Highgate.
 To the south is Belsize Park and to the west, Fortune Green and Child’s Hill.